Paul Klotman, M.D., President, CEO, and Executive Dean

 Dr. Brandt earned her medical degree from and completed residency in general surgery at Baylor College of Medicine.
 She then went on to a residency in pediatric surgery at St. Justine Hospital of the University of Montreal before returning to Baylor as a faculty member.

-J. David Holcomb, Ed.D., Dean, School of Allied Health Sciences
+Robert J. McLaughlin, Ph.D., Interim Dean, School of Allied Health Sciences

-Dr. J. David Holcomb serves as dean of the School of Allied Health at Baylor College of Medicine, a post he has held since 2007.
+Robert J McLaughlin, Ph.D. serves as the interim dean of the School of Allied Health at Baylor College of Medicine.

 Core programs in the School of Allied Health are the Nurse Anesthesia Program and the Physician Assistant Program.

-Holcomb received a doctorate of education from the University of Houston, and both a bachelor's of science and master's of education from Stephen F. Austin State University.
+McLaughlin received a doctorate from the University of Texas at Austin, and a bachelor's of science degree from the University of Iowa.

 Peter J. Hotez, M.D., Ph.D., Dean, National School of Tropical Medicine

 Peter J. Hotez, M.D., Ph.D., is the founding dean of the National School of Tropical Medicine at Baylor College of Medicine, where he also is a professor of pediatrics and molecular virology & microbiology and chief of the Section of Pediatric Tropical Medicine.

 In addition, Dr. Hotez holds the Texas Children's Hospital Endowed Chair of Tropical Pediatrics and serves as president of the Sabin Vaccine Institute where he leads the new Sabin vaccine development program at Texas Children's Hospital and Baylor College of Medicine.